USCGC Eagle (WIX-327): "America's Tall Ship"

 Eagle's secondary mission is to represent the U.S. Coast Guard and the United States to the public and the international community.
 In this role, she has earned the nickname of "America's Tall Ship."
 During her many years of service as a Coast Guard cutter, she has traveled to harbors throughout the United States and around the world.
 Among her various training deployments, Eagle has participated in various Tall Ship races and events, including the Operation Sail events of 1964, 1976, 1986, 1992, 2000 and 2012.
 Most notably, Eagle led the parade of ships into New York Harbor during the American Bicentennial OpSail of 1976.
 In the summer of 1974, during the kick-off race for OpSail 1976 (from Newport, Rhode Island to Boston, Massachusetts), the participating ships encountered heavy weather and a number of other ships dropped out.
 Off Cape Cod, Eagle maintained a speed of 19 kn on a broad reach under sail alone for a number of hours.

+Eagle made her first visit to the Pacific Ocean in 1965 under the command of LCDR Peter A. Morrill, who later went on to become the namesake of Morrill Peak in Antarctica, which he discovered aboard USCGC Westwind in 1967.